-The DDP and Randy Savage match-up was memorable on-screen, but the real story behind their feud will warm your heart and make your day.
+The Randy Savage and DDP match-up was memorable on-screen, but the story behind their feud will warm your heart and make your day.

 Each story we come across involving DDP has an element of respect and selflessness, which comes as no surprise given how many lives he has had a positive impact on through his DDP Yoga program.